Skip to main content

 Quantower Integration

-In this article you will learn how to set up the Menthor Q Indicators Quantower Integration.
+In this article you will learn how to set up the Menthor Q Indicators for Quantower.
 You can now access Gamma Levels and Blind Spots Levels on the platform.
 You can now integrate the MenthorQ data into Quantower directly via API.

 What is Quantower?